hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 We had created the original app earlier this year mostly to play around with Websockets and AppSync subcriptions.
 In the frontend it was based on React and Nextjs, hosted ontop of Vercel.
 On the backend it ran on AWS AppSync and Dynamodb as a persistent storage.
-In the re-implementation we moved the frontend from to purely html, using [HTMX](https://htmx.org/) and [Astro](https://astro.build).
+In the re-implementation we moved the frontend from to purely html, using [htmx](https://htmx.org/ "Visit HTMX Official Site for more details") and [Astro](https://astro.build).
 For the backend we used [Astro DB](https://astro.build/db/), which is currently in early preview, and Astro SSR hosted on [Netlify](https://www.netlify.com/) in the free tier.